matyasselmeci/hpc-annex/phase-completion-notes.md

 - `htcondor annex create` needs to know about the various queue restrictions and enforce them itself, so it doesn't make the user login only to get bounced back right away for an invalid request.
-Some of this information has already been encoded, but it should probably be read from a config file (of some sort) instead.
+Some of this information has already been encoded, but none if it is currently being use, and it should probably be read from a config file   (of some sort) instead.
 - Right now, `htcondor annex create` is used to both create annexes and expand them.
 This is, at best, confusing.
 We should certainly add something like `htcondor annex expand` (even if it’s just an alias); it’s not clear if we